Student Government Association

 Student Government Association (SGA)

-The Student Government Association was created to represent the student body’s best interest by effectively communicating and collaborating with administration, staff, faculty, and students to enhance the campus community.
+The Student Government Association was created to represent the student body’s best interest by effectively communicating and collaborating with administration, staff, faculty, and students to enhance the college community.

 Where You Can Find Us